ewosborne/adctl/README.md

     ADCTL_HOST="<host:port, e.g., router.example.com:8080>

 The username and password are what you'd use to log into the AdGuard Home console. `ADCTL_HOST` is the host and port you use to reach the GUI.
 Mine is set to `router:8080` but IP address will work too.
 AdGuard Home doesn't support auth tokens so hardcoded password is all you get.
-I plan to add Viper support so `adctl` can get its config from a file, but right now env vars is all there is.
+I might add Viper support so `adctl` can get its config from a file, but right now env vars is all there is.

 All output is json and suitable for piping to `jq` and `gron` and such.

+## Installing
+Just grab the right binary for your platform and run it.
+No external dependencies.

 ## Building
-I use [just](https://just.systems/) so everything is in a `justfile`.
-You can do that too, or just copy the steps from that file and run them by hand.
-No magic here. `just build` or `go build -ldflags "-s -w" .`, as you like.
+You may want to build from scratch.
+I use [just](https://just.systems/) to so everything is in a `justfile`, and `goreleaser` so it gets a little complicated.
+[Check it out](justfile).

+You can do that too, or you can just run`go build`.

 ## Testing
-All of my tests run against an AdGuard Home server, I don't have any fancy test harnesses or mocks or anything.
+Almost all of my tests run against an AdGuard Home server, I don't have any fancy test harnesses or mocks or anything.
 YMMV but this approach works for me.
+They should work for you too.

 ## CLI
 Here's a picture of the CLI and the [Mermaid source](cli.mermaid).